psl-schaefer/PRESAGE/README.md

 # PRESAGE (Perturbation Response EStimation with Aggregated Gene Embeddings)

-This repository contains the code accompanying the PRESAGE manuscript [TODO: Biorxiv link]:
+This repository contains the code accompanying the PRESAGE manuscript (https://www.biorxiv.org/content/10.1101/2025.06.03.657653v1):

 **Gene-embedding-based prediction and functional evaluation of perturbation expression responses with PRESAGE**